open-resources/physics_bank/docs/docs/tips.md

 Below is a list of suggestions and recommendataions when authoring questions.

+## Legend
+- Shuffling Choices
+- Preventing Randomization
+- Answer choices containing $\pm$
+- Dealing with vectors and polynomials
+- Creating and using your own functions
+- Sympy
+- Adding Images to a Question

 ## Shuffling choices

 Let's imagine an MCQ that has 3 distractors and 1 correct choice (total of 4).